datacarpentry/semester-biology/materials/sql_nested_queries.md

 ### Values

-What is the relative abundance of the different species at the site?
+* What is the relative abundance of the different species at the site?
-Let's start by just counting how many individuals there are
+    * Count how many individuals there are per species.
+    * Divide the count per species by the total number of individuals.

+* Write a query to determine the number of individuals per species:

 ```
 SELECT species, COUNT(*)